-The Editors in Chief and the members of both the Advisory and the Editorial Boards of IJCoL are solely responsible for the decision to publish articles submitted to the journal.
-In their decisions, they are bound to respect the Journal’s editorial policies and the legal provisions in force concerning defamation, copyright infringement and plagiarism.
+The Editors in Chief are in charge of the final decision to publish the articles submitted to the journal: in their decisions, they comply with the journal’s editorial policies and applicable legal provisions on defamation, copyright infringement and plagiarism.

-The Scientific Direction is required not to disclose any information about the submitted manuscripts except to the authors themselves or to those who have been previously authorised.
+Members of IJCoL governing bodies shall not disclose any information about a submitted manuscript except to the authors themselves or to those who have been previously authorized.

-Unpublished material contained in manuscripts submitted to the Journal may not be used by members of the various editorial bodies for their own research without the written consent of the author.
+Unpublished material contained in manuscripts submitted to the journal may not be used by members of the various boards for their own research without the written consent of the author.